CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-01-24-current-status.md

 ## Docker

 Docker forms the next layer of pyramid of tools.
-Lazycache can certainly be run standalone, but is intended for deployment as a Docker container.
-This brings all of the deployment and versioning benefits of Docker, but also lets us control dependencies (like the FFMpeg version).
+Lazycache can certainly be run as a standalone program, but is intended for deployment as a Docker container.
+This brings all of the deployment and versioning benefits of Docker, and also lets us control dependencies (like the somewhat tricky FFMpeg versioning).

 Files related to deploying lazycache are stored in a separate repository, [lazycache-deploy](https://github.com/amarburg/lazycache-deploy).
-Within that repo, the Dockerfile will perform the steps detailed above:
+Within that repo, the Dockerfile essentially replicates the steps detailed above:

     FROM amarburg/golang-ffmpeg:wheezy-1.8